-COCOBOD decries wanton destruction of cocoa farms for illegal mining
+COCOBOD decries wanton destruction of Cocoa farms for illegal mining

 He said the situation posed a serious challenge to the future of the cocoa sector and a drain on the Gross Domestic Product (GDP).

-He said mining activities were ongoing at the backyard of people’s residences in the Dadieso community.
+He said mining activities were on-going at the backyard of people’s residence in the Dadieso community.

 He said the illegal mining menace had reached an alarming proportion to the extent that houses were being pulled down for mining.